Intellectual Property Paralegal

 Career Path

 Paralegals who support intellectual property attorneys work on legal matters related to copyrights, trademarks, patents and unfair competition.
 A career in intellectual property can be a great choice for motivated paralegals who are detail-oriented and enjoy a fast-paced work environment.
+IP paralegals are employed in a variety of settings, including large law firms with dedicated IP departments, boutique firms that specialize exclusively in intellectual property and corporate legal departments where they help protect a company’s brand, inventions and creative assets.
+These roles often involve working closely with inventors, marketing teams and attorneys to manage filings, deadlines and enforcement actions across national and international jurisdictions.

 WHAT BACKGROUND IS NEEDED TO WORK AS AN INTELLECTUAL PROPERTY PARALEGAL?